jiawendh/Cinch-frontend-interview/url-shortener-frontend/README.md

 # URL Shortener Frontend

 A Next.js + TypeScript + Tailwind CSS frontend for a URL shortener application.
 This project allows users to shorten URLs, view their link history, copy links to the clipboard, and navigate to shortened URLs.
+It also support custom short URLs (slugs) with intelligent validation, profanity filtering, and suggestion generation.

 ---